 RPA might put some traditional jobs at risk due to the efficiency provided by automation, but RPA is also generating new kinds of jobs and bringing back the previously offshored and outsourced jobs to local operators.
 Reshoring and restructuring of the global workforce is likely to happen.

-All these factors make RPA a great candidate to enhance processes especially in Accounting and Finance, Insurance, Human Resource management, Help Desk and Support activities, but RPA can be used in many other industries as well.
-For example, Healthcare can benefit tremendously from RPA by improving patient information handling and patient flows.
+All these factors make RPA a great candidate to enhance processes especially in accounting and finance, insurance, human resource management, help desk and support activities, but RPA can be used in many other industries as well.
+For example, healthcare can benefit tremendously from RPA by improving patient information handling and patient flows.

 RPA Evolution and The 4th Industrial Revolution

 The next step is evolving into Smart Process Automation (SPA), where AI enables cognitive automation by utilizing multiple sources of data and natural language recognition and understanding.
 For example, one of our partners and leading RPA software vendors are already taking big steps in the SPA direction by teaming up with IBM and their Watson AI solution, famous for its use in the decision-making process of cancer treatment.

-RPA evolution is fast and many new RPA software vendors are entering the market with new technologies.
-Technical Architectures of RPA solutions can be deployed as On-Premise Solutions or Robotics as a Service (RaaS).
-This allows flexibility to organizations, as they can choose whether to have the full control of the environments with configuration and maintenance work to themselves, or to concentrate on the automation work and have the environments as a service.
+Many new RPA software vendors are entering the market with new technologies.
+Technical architectures of RPA solutions can be deployed as on-premise solutions or Robotics as a Service (RaaS).
+This allows flexibility, as organizations can choose whether to have full control of the environments including configuration and maintenance work, or to concentrate on the automation work and have the environments provided as a service.

 Written by Toni Petäjämaa